 Substances undoubtedly cause harms.
 Estimates show nationally that the social and economic costs of alcohol-related harms amount to £21.5 billion.
-Harms from illicit drug use costs £20 billion.
-These estimates include costs associated with deaths, the NHS, crime and, in the case of alcohol, lost productivity vi.
+Harms from illicit drug use cost £20 billion.
+These estimates include costs associated with deaths, the NHS, crime and, in the case of alcohol, lost productivityvii.
 However, harms aren't equally experienced across the population.
-Huge geographical and socioeconomic inequalities exist in terms of substance related harms vii.
+Huge geographical and socioeconomic inequalities exist in terms of substance related harms viii.

-A range of health and social issues, including socioeconomic deprivation, mental and physical health problems, stigma, trauma, and homelessness increase people's risk of harmful patterns of substance use - where substance use compromises a person's ability to function - physically, emotionally, psychologically and/or socially - and exacerbate the associated harms viii.
-The vast majority of people who experience harmful patterns of substance use have experienced or are experiencing trauma and/ or mental health challenges.
-Substance use is an adaptive coping strategy:" Mankind has always sought doors in the wall of reality".
+A range of health and social issues, including socioeconomic deprivation, mental and physical health problems, stigma, trauma and homelessness increase people's risk of harmful substance use, where substance use compromises a person's ability to function, physically, emotionally, psychologically and/ or socially, and exacerbate the associated harmsix.
+The vast majority of people who experience harmful substance use have experienced or are experiencing trauma and/ or mental health challenges.
+Substance use is an adaptive coping strategy: "Mankind has always sought doors in the wall of reality."